 Appraisals are not performed by your mortgage company.
-Most state laws require that only an independent third party may perform an appraisal, though your mortgage lender may help schedule or arrange the appraisal.
+Most state laws require that only a licensed and independent third party may perform an appraisal, though your mortgage lender may help schedule or arrange the appraisal.

 During the actual inspection, an appraiser looks at several factors in the home to determine its value.
 Let’s review some of the things that appraisers consider when they determine a home’s value.

 The appraiser won’t check to see if outlets are working or consider the paint color on the walls when they assign a value to the home, but they will assess the home’s basic condition.
 The appraiser counts the number of bedrooms.
 They also check for health and safety considerations, such as the presence of lead paint, and check to see if the HVAC system and cooling system are functional.
 They will also make sure that someone could reasonably live in the home.
 If they determine that someone cannot, you can expect the appraisal value to be significantly lower than surrounding homes that are in livable condition.